 - Causes.
-Over watering and damp soil is the most common cause for a yellow and drooping peace lily, whilst older leaves turning yellow indicates a nutrient deficiency.
+Overwatering and damp soil is the most common cause for a yellow and drooping peace lily, whilst older leaves turning yellow indicate a nutrient deficiency.

-Peace lilies are tropical plants and grow in climates with relatively high levels of rainfall.
+Peace lilies are tropical plants that grow in climates with relatively high levels of rainfall.

 However if the soil around the roots is boggy (rather then just evenly moist) then this can exclude oxygen from the roots and the lily turns yellow and droops as a sign of stress, potentially causing fungal disease and root rot.

 The soil around the roots of your peace lily can be too damp because:

 - Pots without drainage holes in their base.

 - The use of saucers, trays, or decorative outer pots that cause water to pool and prevent excess water from escaping.